pavankalisetti009/gitlab/doc/administration/raketasks/tokens/index.md

      3. Quit
    ```

-1. Tthe tool asks you to select one of the expiration dates listed.
+1. The tool asks you to select one of the expiration dates listed.
 For example:

    ```plaintext
    Select an expiration date (Press ↑/↓/←/→ arrow to move and Enter to select)